 - Make use of the new Django 1.4 pbkdf2 & bcrypt formats, even under earlier Django releases. - Allow your application to work with any password hash format supported by Passlib, allowing you to import existing hashes from other systems.
-Common examples include SHA512-Crypt, PHPass, and BCrypt. - Set different iterations / cost settings based on the type of user account, and automatically update hashes that use weaker settings when the user logs in. - · Mark any hash algorithms as deprecated, and automatically migrate to stronger hashes when the user logs in.
+Common examples include SHA512-Crypt, PHPass, and BCrypt. - Set different iterations / cost settings based on the type of user account, and automatically update hashes that use weaker settings when the user logs in. - Mark any hash algorithms as deprecated, and automatically migrate to stronger hashes when the user logs in.

 Note: This plugin should be considered "release candidate" quality.
 It works, and has good unittest coverage, but has seen only limited real-world use.
 Please report any issues.
-It has been tested with Django 1.8 - 1.9.
+It has been tested with Django 1.8 - 3.1.

-(Support for Django 1.0 - 1.7 was dropped after Passlib 1.6).
+Changed in version 1.7: Support for Django 1.0 - 1.7 was dropped; now requires Django 1.8 or newer.